 C. The patient performs his measurements according to the protocol and transmits them to the telemonitoring service provider.
 At this point there are two possibilities:

-C.1.
+C1.
 The patient’s measurements are normal and telemonitoring continues;

-C.2.
+C2.
 The patient’s measurements are outside the thresholds defined;

 D. The telemonitoring service provider detects an alarm situation for the patient and requests a physician’s consultation;

 E. The GP analyses the alarm situation.
 At this point there are three possibilities:

-E.1.
 The GP analyses the alarm situation and decides to request a specialist visit for his patient;

-E.2.
 The GP analyses the alarm situation and decides to change the telemonitoring protocol of his patient, in particular the therapy or the monitoring timing or the alarm thresholds;

-E.3.
+The GP analyses the alarm situation and decides to perform clinical actions to solve the situation, e.g. change the therapy.

 The GP analyses the alarm situation and decides to perform no actions.

 F. The alarm situation is resolved.
 At this point there are three possibilities depending on the path chosen at step E:

-F.1.
+F1.
 The GP checks the results of the visit and confirms the new telemonitoring protocol.

-F.2.
+F2.
 The telemonitoring service provider activates the new telemonitoring protocol;

 Each step is now described both from a clinical and a technical point of view.